tinkerbell/tinkerbell.org/content/architecture/_index.md

 **Network**

-L2 networking is required for the ability to run a DHCP server (in this case Boots).
+L2 networking is required for the ability to run a DHCP server (in this case, Boots).

 ## Worker